Talcum Powder in Baby Power Products

 In 2016, St. Louis, Missouri jury handled a lawsuit brought by a plaintiff from Modesto, against Johnson & Johnson.
 She used the Baby Powder and Shower to Shower soap produced by Johnson & Johnson for her regular routine.
 In 2012, she was diagnosed with ovarian cancer which has metastasized to Stage IV since her diagnosis.
 This stage of cancer is oftentimes considered fatal because it is the advanced form of cancer that has spread to other regions of the body.

 Through extensive research, the Modesto woman found that the products she was using were linked to the disease that was altering her way of living.
 She initiated a lawsuit against Johnson & Johnson.
-On October 27, 2016, the jury ordered the Johnson & Johnson company to compensate her losses.
+On October 27, 2016, the jury ordered the Johnson & Johnson company to compensate for her losses.
 Johnson & Johnson has been ordered to pay her almost $67.5 million, comprising of compensatory and punitive damages.

 Another company was also ordered to compensate her for her losses.
 Imerys Talc America, Inc. paid her nearly $2.7 million in compensatory and punitive damages.
 The jury ordered these companies to pay because of their failure to warn female consumers, which they still fail to do to this day.
 This verdict sends a clear message that talc-based products can increase the risk of developing ovarian cancer and perhaps other types of serious illness.